Jagratigodake/ibmcloudantsample/README.md

 1. Accessing IBM Cloud CLI
   - For Windows Users: Open Windows Command Prompt
   - For Linux and Mac Users: Open Terminal
-2. For Confirming the installation of Ibmcloud cli use the following command:
+2. For Confirming the installation of Ibmcloud CLI use the following command:
   ```
   $ ibmcloud -v
   ```
 ![Go To Catalog](https://github.com/Ritwikjoshi/ibmcloudantsample/blob/master/src/images/screenshots/ss21.png)

-3. Login to IBM Cloud
+3. Log in to IBM Cloud
   ```
   $ ibmcloud login
   ```